Poinsett Bridge in Greenville SC

 Towns and settlements were growing up in western North Carolina and eastern Tennessee.
 With no reliable connection to these settlements, South Carolina was not benefiting from westward expansion.

 The situation was only made worse after the War of 1812.
-With the United States now firmly in control of the Louisiana Territory, riverboats could transport goods from the Ohio Valley along the Mississippi to the port of New Orleans.
-The port of Charleston was in decline.
+Now that the United States was firmly in control of the Louisiana Territory, riverboats could be used to transport goods from the Ohio River Valley along the Mississippi to the port of New Orleans and then on to Europe.
+The rise of New Orleans meant that the port of Charleston was in decline.

 The Poinsett Bridge and The State Road

-Calls to improve the state’s infrastructure began to rise.
-This interest in “internal improvements” led the South Carolina legislature in 1818 to appropriate one million dollars to build roads, canals, and public buildings throughout the state.
+Soon calls to improve the state’s infrastructure began to rise.
+This “internal improvements” movement led the South Carolina legislature to appropriate one million dollars to build roads, canals, and public buildings throughout the state in 1818.

 By July 17, 1820 around 500 locally hired laborers were hard at work.
 The road and three bridges were completed in only three and a half months.
-The only bridge still standing today is the Poinsett Bridge named after Joel Poinsett.
+The only bridge still standing today is the Poinsett Bridge named after SC Board of Public Works president Joel Roberts Poinsett.

 Poinsett was not only the president of the Board of Public Works at the time, but was later appointed the first US Ambassador to Mexico and is credited with introducing the poinsettia to the United States.

 Some people think that the Poinsett Bridge was designed by noted South Carolina architect Robert Mills.
-Most famous as the designer of the Washington Monument, The US Treasury Building, and the original US Patent Office Building, Mills served on the Board of Public works in the 1820’s and drawings of the bridge were found in his papers.
+While Mills is most famous as the designer of the Washington Monument, The US Treasury Building, and the original US Patent Office Building, he also served on the SC Board of Public works in the 1820’s and drawings of the bridge were found in his papers.

 Fast Facts about the Poinsett Bridge